 Best When You Own a Truck: Tow-Behind Trailer

-- You can also buy a used trailer for your move and resell it when you’re done.
+You can also buy a used trailer for your move and resell it when you’re done.
 This costs more money upfront, but you’ll get it back when someone buys it.

-Friend with a Truck
+Friend With a Truck

 If you have a friend with a truck, you can spend considerably less when moving locally.
 Because you won’t be going far, you can take multiple trips to your new home.
 If they have a trailer, you can move most of your belongings at once.

-- Because your friend is offering their truck and likely their time and labor, pay them back in other ways.
+Unlike using a moving rental truck company, there’s no rigid price tag on using your friend’s truck.
+Because your friend is offering their truck and likely their time and labor, pay them back in other ways.
 Buy them lunch or drinks.
 You know your friend best, so make sure you provide some form of payment that they’ll enjoy.

 Best for Small Moves: Your Vehicle